France-ioi/algorea-devdoc/auth/loading-workflow.md

 ### Case 2: Expiration stored (still valid of not)

+FIXME: does not work in case of temporary user.

 If an expiration is stored, we consider the user was logged in the last time he visited the website.
 So the application redirects to the login-module, which redirects immediately to the platform with either the code & state which will allow the application to get a token, or without credentials indicating that the user was not authenticated (LM service yet to be done).